 If you’re like me, you probably like to check out all your options before you make a purchase.
 I’m one of those guys who slowly wades into the pool from the shallow end, and I shop the same way.
 Although the Canon HV20 is a fantastic product at a great price, there are always comparable products out there.
 How does it hold up to a Sony Handycam?
 Does the 24p Cinema Mode outshine anything Panasonic can do?

 To compare the Canon HV20 to the competition, I researched four similar camcorders.
 I chose the Sony Handycam, the Gongpon 1080p Video Recorder, the Panasonic HC-V770, and the newer Canon VIXIA HD.
 You are certain to come across these cameras during your search.
 I went to each company’s website to learn a little about them.

-Next, I went to Amazon to read customer reviews.
+Next, I went to retail sites to read customer reviews.
 Because I trust reviews written by real people, I read through a lot of them.
 I was able to get a good idea of how these cameras handle shooting in the real world.
 This gave me a good comparison to the Canon HV20.

 - 50Mbps XAVC S1 1920x1080 at 60P, AVCHD and MP4 codecs.
 30x Optical / 60x Clear Image Zoom to get closer to the action....

 - Automatically creates highlight video in MP4 from multiple clips.
 Optical SteadyShot image stabilization w/ Active mode....